ido-ofir/core/README.md

 # core

-a boilerplate repo for react and node applications.
+A boilerplate repo for react and node applications.

-### installation
+### Installation

-this repo is meant to be cloned as the basis for a webapp or a group of webapps.
+This repo is meant to be cloned as the basis for a webapp or a group of webapps.

 so just clone the repo and rename it, or copy the files to your own repo.